 as at the time of delivery and after making diligent enquiries, the Contractor has no notice of any challenge, claim or proceeding in respect of any such IP.

-The Contractor shall notify the Commonwealth if it becomes aware of any challenge, claim or proceeding referred to in clause 5.10.1b arising in respect of any IP licensed to the Commonwealth under or in connection with this Contract.
+The Contractor shall notify the Commonwealth if the Contractor becomes aware of any challenge, claim or proceeding referred to in clause 5.10.1b arising in respect of any IP licensed to the Commonwealth under or in connection with this Contract.

 Patents, Registrable Designs and Circuit Layouts (Core)

-The Contractor warrants and shall ensure that a licence is granted or obtained under the Contract for the Commonwealth to exercise any Patent, Registrable Design or Circuit Layout that is necessary to use and support the Supplies for the purposes contemplated under the Contract.
+The Contractor warrants and shall ensure that a licence is granted or obtained under the Contract for the Commonwealth to exercise any Patent, Registrable Design or Circuit Layout that is necessary to use or support the Supplies for the purposes provided for under the Contract.

-DELIVERY, ACCEPTANCE AND OWNERSHIP (CORE)
+DELIVERY, ACCEPTANCE AND OWNERSHIP

 Delivery (Core)

-The Contractor shall deliver the Supplies in accordance with the Contract, including the Price and Delivery Schedule at Annex A to Attachment B and clause 2.2 of the SOW.
+The Contractor shall deliver Supplies in accordance with the Contract, including the Price and Delivery Schedule at Annex A to Attachment B and clause 2.2 of the SOW.

 Acceptance (Core)

-The Contractor shall, in accordance with Annex A to Attachment B (including the delivery points and dates specified in that attachment), offer to the Commonwealth Representative, Supplies for Acceptance that conform with the requirements of the Contract.
+The Contractor shall, in accordance with Annex A to Attachment B (including the delivery points and dates specified in that attachment), offer to the Commonwealth Representative Supplies for Acceptance that conform with the requirements of the Contract.

-The Contractor shall, when offering the Supplies for Acceptance:
+The Contractor shall, when offering Supplies for Acceptance:

-complete and present a signed Supplies Acceptance Certificate, certifying that the Supplies listed on the Supplies Acceptance Certificate conform with the requirements of the Contract; and
+develop and deliver a signed Supplies Acceptance Certificate, certifying that the Supplies listed on the Supplies Acceptance Certificate conform with the requirements of the Contract; and

 provide any other supporting evidence required by the Commonwealth Representative.